chef/chef-web-docs/content/azure_chef_cli.md

 {{< note >}}

-Here we're also base64 encoding our validator key which is a recommended approach when using the Azure Chef extension in an ARM template.
+In this example the validator key is base64 encoded, which is a recommended approach when using the Azure Chef extension in an ARM template.

 {{< /note >}}